-The management company takes the adverse sustainability impacts of investment decisions into account, and states how the product in question considers them, transparently and pragmatically, in its Principal Adverse Impacts Policy.
+The Management Company takes the adverse sustainability impacts of investment decisions into account, and states how the product in question considers them, transparently and pragmatically, in its Principal Adverse Impacts Policy.

-Investments will comply with the ESG policy, and Principal Adverse Impacts Policy, which are available at: https://am.fr.rothschildandco.com/en/responsible-investing/documentation/ o Equities: 0-40 % of net assets
+Investments will comply with the ESG policy and Principal Adverse Impacts Policy, which are available at: https://am.fr.rothschildandco.com/fr/investissement-responsable/documents-utiles/ o Equities: 75-100% of net assets

-2. Description of the asset classes (excluding embedded derivatives):
+2. Description of the asset classes and financial contracts used:

-The asset classes included in the composition of the assets of the UCITS are as follows:
+The asset classes included in the composition of the assets of the fund are as follows:

-In accordance with the holding range specified in the table below, the UCITS will invest in one or more European equity market(s) (with a maximum of 20% in the securities of non-OECD countries including emerging countries) across all industrial sectors and all market capitalisations (with a maximum of 10% in small caps, including micro caps, where small caps refers to companies with a market capitalisation of less than EUR 1 billion).
+In accordance with the holding range specified in the table below, the fund will invest in one or more equity markets in the EU (and up to 25% in equities of non-eurozone countries, with the exception of non-OECD countries, including emerging countries) in small (including micro) and/or mid caps and across all sectors.
+Small and micro caps are companies with a market capitalisation of less than EUR 1 billion, and mid caps are companies with a market capitalisation of less than EUR 8 billion.

-Debt securities, money market instruments, and fixed-income or convertible products: 60%-100% of net assets.
+o Debt securities, money market instruments, and bonds: 0-25% of net assets